 You’re only as alone as you want to be, which is the great thing about solo travel as you have the complete freedom to be a lone wolf or social butterfly, whether or not it’s your ‘usual behaviour’ because there ain’t no one you know around to judge you for it!
 When you travel with people you know, you often keep your own company, or end up relying on the more outgoing person to strike up conversations which is not a bad thing, but you miss out on making new connections or aren’t in control of the friends that you do end up making.

 For first time solo travellers or shyer folk like myself, here’s one way I’ve found that is a great way to make friends while travelling alone:

-Trust me, nothing is as good an ice-breaker as sniggering at your tour guide’s weird accent together in the corner; or taking in the spectacular scenery together.
+Trust me, nothing is as good an ice-breaker as sniggering at your tour guide’s bad jokes in solidarity, or taking in the spectacular scenery together.